Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/feature_cicd_fastlane/__brick__/docs/continuous_delivery.md

 {{#cicd_gitlab}}
 ### Gitlab pipeline

 If created with the `--cicd=gitlab` flag, the generated project contains a workflow configuration file `.gitlab-ci.yml` at the root level.
 This file sets up the environment and runs the tests in your project.
-It is executed on every push or merge request in your GitLab repository.

 If you haven't created an access token for your distribution repository in GitLab, follow [this guide][clone_gitlab_repo_with_access_token] to do so, and keep the token handy.